 - subcutaneous pseudosarcomatous fibromatosis

 - pseudosarcomatous fibromatosis

-They tend to grown on the subcutis, which is a layer of connective tissue beneath the dermis of the skin.
-As such, a nodular fasciitis is more of a ‘skin’ issue and not really related to breast cancer at all.
+They tend to grow on the subcutis, which is a layer of connective tissue beneath the dermis of the skin.
+As such, nodular fasciitis is more of a ‘skin’ issue and not really related to breast cancer at all.

 Breast nodular fasciitis may grow quickly

 Nodular fasciitis can grow anywhere, particularly on the neck, trunk, and the upper extremities.
 They are small lesions but they grow very rapidly, usually over just a few weeks.
 Nodular fasciitis can occur at any age but are most common in young adults with a peak age of 40 years.
 When palpable, they are often described as ‘elastic-hard’ and ‘movable’.